-Following an accident, the first responders will likely conduct a few quick tests to determine your health and whether or not you have suffered any serious injuries.
-At this stage, you might pass the tests, but that doesn’t mean you should avoid a trip to a medical center for further examination.
+Yes!
+Assuming you have clear liability against the defendant, an MRI will definitely increase the insurance company’s offer and settlement amount for your injury claims.
+Following an accident with spine injuries, the first responders will likely conduct a few quick tests to determine your health and whether or not you have suffered any serious injuries.
+You might pass the tests at this stage, but that doesn’t mean you should avoid a trip to a medical center for further examination.

 Injuries and other problems may not be evident during the initial examination and can manifest a couple of hours after an accident.
 For internal injuries and complications, medical professionals may recommend getting an MRI scan done to determine the extent of the injuries and starting initial medical treatment immediately.

 If your doctor thinks it is reasonable, yes!
-If you received injuries due to someone else’s fault, you may be eligible for compensation for getting hurt.
-After getting your police report making a trip to the hospital for injuries sustained, especially for significant pain, an MRI or CT Scan could be important for the injured party to receive to rule out worse problems. all things equal, an x-ray shows back injuries different than an MRI shows.
+If you received injuries due to someone else’s fault, you might be eligible for compensation for getting hurt.
+After getting your police report and making a trip to the hospital for injuries sustained, especially for significant pain, an MRI or CT Scan could be necessary for the injured party to receive to rule out worse problems.
+All things equal, an X-ray shows back injuries differently than an MRI shows.

 Just like X-rays and CT scans, Magnetic Resonance Imaging (MRI) is a diagnostic scan that helps medical professionals obtain images of body structures and organs for medical assessment.
 An MRI uses a combination of magnetic fields and radio wave energy to produce images.
-An MRI is usually recommended by doctors to examine any soft tissue injuries or issues with organs after an accident.
+Doctors usually recommend an MRI to examine any soft tissue injuries or issues with organs after an accident.

-Since you’ll be paying medical expenses out of your pocket at first to receive treatment, an MRI will increase the cost of the medical examination.
+Since you’ll first pay medical expenses out of your pocket to receive treatment, an MRI will increase the cost of the medical examination.
 Increased medical bills can directly increase your personal injury case’s value and, typically, increase settlement.
-An MRI can reveal injuries as a result of an accident, and MRI scan images are proof of evidence of the injury when filing claims.
+An MRI can reveal injuries as a result of an accident, and MRI scan images are proof of evidence of the damage when filing claims.

-An MRI can also reveal other injuries that you may not first recognize since their symptoms may not appear until a couple of days later.
-For example, after an accident, you may claim a hand injury, but upon an MRI scan, you may have a spinal injury as well.
+An MRI can also reveal other injuries you may not recognize since their symptoms may not appear until a couple of days later.
+For example, you may claim a hand injury after an accident, but upon an MRI scan, you may also have a spinal injury.
 If you only file a claim for a hand injury, you will be unable to file a claim for a spinal injury once you sign the settlement agreement.

-In many car accident cases, injured victims often wait for their insurers to recommend an MRI scan.
+Injured victims often wait for their insurers to recommend an MRI scan in many car accident cases.
 However, prolonging treatment for injuries will work against you.
 By delaying medical examination, you allow the other insurance company to argue that the delayed treatment resulted in injuries rather than the accident itself, limiting the amount of compensation you receive.

 An MRI revealing injuries from an accident can also help doctors create a treatment plan for the injured patient to follow.
 Such documents further aid in strengthening your car accident case.
-But you must never give a recorded statement, admit any pre-existing condition, seek additional treatment or accept a lowball offer.
-You must hire a top-notch personal injury attorney and get surgery or physical therapy as reccomended.
+But you must never give a recorded statement, admit any pre-existing condition, seek additional treatment, or accept a low-ball offer.
+You must hire a top-notch personal injury attorney and get surgery or physical therapy as recommended.

-Personal injury protection (PIP) is additional insurance coverage that covers medical expenses up to the policy limits as a result of an accident regardless of who is at fault.
-If you have PIP, you can expect the insurer to pay for your MRI.
+Personal injury protection (PIP) is additional insurance coverage that covers medical expenses up to the policy limits as a result of an accident, regardless of who is at fault.
+You can expect the insurer to pay for your MRI if you have PIP.

 In cases where you receive injuries due to an uninsured motorist, you will have to pay for the damage from your pocket unless you have uninsured motorist coverage.